 The accountancy and finance sector in Cheshire provides employment for a large number of residents.
 Government statistics show 21.3% of people in the county have professional jobs, compared with the average of 17.6% in north-west England.

 However, many qualified accountants from Cheshire actually work in Manchester, which is the main centre for the professions in the north-west.
-The Big Four accountancy firms all run their regional audit, tax, forensic, business recovery and corporate finance operations from the city, and Baker Tilly is the only top ten firm with an office in Cheshire.
+The Big Four accountancy firms all run their regional audit, tax, forensic, business recovery and corporate finance operations from the city, and RSM is the only top ten firm with an office in Cheshire.

 There are still opportunities for ACA, ACCA, AAT and CTA qualified staff in practice in Cheshire, as there are many local accountancy firms that specialise in dealing with small and medium-sized businesses, personal tax affairs and umbrella companies.